idrassi/librex-ast/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**librex-ast** is a feature-rich, PCRE/Perl-compatible regular expression parser written in modern C.
+**librex-ast** is a feature-rich, PCRE2-compatible regular expression engine written in modern C. It provides a complete pipeline for compiling regex patterns into an efficient internal bytecode representation and executing them against subject strings using a backtracking NFA-style virtual machine.

-Unlike regex *engines* that match text, `librex-ast` is a **parser**.
-It takes a regex pattern as input and produces a detailed **Abstract Syntax Tree (AST)** that represents its logical structure.
-This makes it an ideal foundation for building custom regex engines, compilers, transpilers, static analysis tools, or educational software.
+Originally an AST parser, the library has evolved into a complete engine designed for correctness, feature-completeness, and PCRE2 compatibility.
+It serves as an excellent foundation for building custom tools, educational software, or for anyone interested in the internals of modern regex engines.

 ---

-### ⚠️ Project Status: Educational & Experimental
+### ⚠️ Project Status: Advanced & Experimental

-This library is a comprehensive implementation of modern regex syntax and is an excellent resource for learning about parsing techniques.
+This library is a comprehensive implementation of a modern regex engine, capable of passing a large compatibility test suite.
 However, before using it in a production environment, please be aware of the following:

-*   **Not Thread-Safe:** The current implementation uses a global cache for Unicode properties, making it unsafe for concurrent use across multiple threads.
+*   **Not Yet Performance-Tuned:** The VM implementation is focused on correctness and feature support.
+It has not yet been optimized for high-throughput production workloads and may be significantly slower than mature libraries like PCRE2.
-*   **Simplified Unicode Properties:** The `\p{...}` property support is framework-ready but uses a simplified, non-exhaustive set of Unicode data for demonstration.
+*   **Simplified Unicode Properties:** The `\p{...}` property support is comprehensive but uses a simplified, non-exhaustive set of Unicode data.
 A production-ready version would require data generated from the full Unicode Character Database (UCD).
-*   **API Ergonomics:** The API is fully functional but exposes internal memory management details (the `AstArena`).
-A future version will hide this behind an opaque handle for a cleaner user experience.

 Contributions to address these points are highly welcome!